Voldrix/MyTableViewer/README.md

 # MyTableViewer
-A single page, ultra minimalist, read-only database table viewer.
+__A single page, ultra minimalist, read-only database table viewer.__\
 Written in PHP for MySQL / MariaDB databases.

 ## Description
-Other database tools like Adminer / PHPMyAdmin are great for when you need control over your databases.
-But if you just need to view the contents of your databases, their UI can be a bit bulky for that.\
-This interface is designed to use your whole viewing window for the actual contents of your databases.
+View the contents of your databases utilizing every inch of your screen without the clutter of UI controls.\
+Sort columns client-side or server-side.\
+Code is clear and easy to edit.
+No compilation required.

 ## Usage
 * The welcome screen will display only a list of databases you have added.
 * To add a new database, hover your cursor at the bottom of the screen.
   - If hostname is left blank, it will default to localhost.
   - The 'private' toggle switch will set a cookie that makes that database only viewable to you.
 Otherwise anyone who visits this page can see it.
 This is denoted by a lock icon next to it in the database list.
   - Remove a database by clicking on it, then clicking the trash icon in the top right.